LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/implementationguidemanual.md

 handlePush(getIntent());
 ```

 Then, add the following function into the messaging activity.
 This will check if the intent which opened the app came from a push notification.
-If it does, the function will automatically direct the user to the conversation screen.
+If it did, the function will automatically direct the user to the conversation screen.

 ```java
 private void handlePush(Intent intent) {